emanuelquerty/githubapp/README.md

 - HTML, CSS, Javascript/JQuery, font awesome for icons, google fonts for roboto font, and the GitHub Api

-- App is responsive (no library used)
+- App is responsive (no css library/frameword used for responsiveness)